-When it comes to infertility treatment, our doctors are constantly pushing the envelope to advance success rates.
-They are always asking, “how can we improve patient outcomes?
-Are there key predictors we don’t know about yet?”
-Several years ago, Reproductive Medicine Associates of Southern California (RMA SoCal) Dr. Katherine Green was interested to see if the outer layer of cells from a female egg (the cumulus cells) had any impact on IVF outcomes.
+RMA of Southern California Dr. Katherine Green was interested to see if cumulus cells (the outer layer of cells from a female egg) had any impact on IVF outcomes.
 She wanted to know whether these otherwise discarded cells can provide insight into whether a patient’s IVF treatment will lead to a live birth.

-So she decided to see for herself.
-Her findings were recently published in the journal Fertility and Sterility
+She decided to see for herself.
+Her findings were published in the journal Fertility and Sterility.

 In this study, Dr. Green was able to control for all outside factors by comparing sibling embryos within the same cohort – something that no other study has done before.